andresmaopal/aws-cat-genai-observability-framework/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

 1. **Do NOT** create a public GitHub issue
-2. Email security concerns to: [your-security-email@domain.com]
-3. Include detailed steps to reproduce the vulnerability
+2. Include detailed steps to reproduce the vulnerability
-4. Allow reasonable time for response before public disclosure
+3. Allow reasonable time for response before public disclosure

 ## Security Best Practices